 - Are there any alternatives to a root canal?

 - When should a tooth be extracted instead of getting a root canal?

 Why is a root canal necessary?

 Pain: A toothache is the most common symptom of needing a root canal.
 The pain that comes from a tooth needing a root canal is fairly specific.
-If the tooth is still alive, the affected person will experience extreme sensitivity to heat or cold, and that sensitivity will continue even after the hot or cold stimulus is taken away from the tooth.
+If the tooth is still alive, the affected person will experience extreme sensitivity to hot or cold liquids or foods and that sensitivity will continue even after the hot or cold stimulus is taken away from the tooth.
+Heat sensitivity, instead of cold, is a symptom that is very specific to a tooth requiring root canal treatment.
 The tooth may start to hurt spontaneously, in the middle of the night, or sometimes when the patient isn't even using the affected tooth to eat or drink.
 The pain can progress to a very severe generalized headache that may cause the person to even forget what initially caused the pain.
-If the tooth is dead and has become abscessed, the patient will feel pain when he or she chews or puts pressure on the tooth.
+If the tooth is dead and has become abscessed, the patient will feel pain when he or she chews food or puts pressure on the tooth.
 An abscess may or may not produce swelling or bleeding around the tooth, and sometimes it causes significant swelling of the cheek, jaw, or throat.
-If this swelling is noticed, treatment needs is urgent -- even it that means going to urgent care or the emergency room of a hospital.
+If this swelling is noticed, treatment needs are urgent -- even if that means going to urgent care or the emergency room of a hospital.
 Many other conditions of the mouth can masquerade as a toothache.
 Therefore, it is very important, when feeling some pain around a tooth, to get a thorough examination with pulp vitality testing by a licensed dentist for a proper diagnosis.